The hurdles of buying independent e-books

 - Find the file they downloaded

 And those are just a few of the steps where things can go horribly wrong.

 The Epubizer is a simple website that provides solutions to problems someone might face when buying independent e-books for the first time.

 Developed by Scarlet Ferret, it covers, in simple language, how to choose between ePub or Mobi formats.
 It explains the process of loading e-books on to a reading device, and points visitors to online documentation for the most popular e-readers.
 It provides links to e-reading software for computers, tablets and phones and introduces the concept of DRM and what impact that might have on choosing e-bookshops.

-While not an exhaustive resource just yet, it will expand to include more detailed instructions, more links to useful resources and will signpost to new projects coming soon from Scarlet Ferret.
+While not an exhaustive resource just yet, it will expand to include more detailed instructions, more links to useful resources and will signposts to other projects from Scarlet Ferret.

-So, if you have an e-book problem, if the odds are against you, call...
+So, if you have an e-book problem, odds against you?
+Call...
 The Epubizer